Australian Skills Quality Authority (ASQA) is the national regulator for training providers. https://www.asqa.gov.au/about/agency-overview

 - Requiring the provider to take action in relation to past or current students to rectify consequences of non-compliant practices Suspend, cancel or place conditions on the training provider’s registration

 Instead of taking the risk of suspension, cancellation or restriction upon your registration, we advise that you obtain extensive legal advice on how you might act upon notices of investigation.
-You may contact our experienced lawyers for more information.
+You may contact our experienced agents for more information.